Vice President of the United States: Protection

-The U.S. Secret Service is in charge with protecting the vice president and the second family.
+The U.S. Secret Service is charged with protecting the vice president and the second family.
 As part of their protection, vice presidents, second spouses, their children and other immediate family members, and other prominent persons and locations are assigned Secret Service codenames.
 The use of such names was originally due to security purposes and safety reasons.

 Office spaces

 In the modern era, the vice president makes use of at least five different office spaces.
 These include an office in the West Wing, a ceremonial office in the Eisenhower Executive Office Building near where most of the vice president's staff works, the Vice President's Room on the Senate side of the United States Capitol for meetings with members of Congress, an office in the Dirksen Senate Office Building, and an office at the vice president's residence.

 Post–vice presidency

 Since 1977, former presidents and former vice presidents who are elected or re-elected to the Senate are entitled to the largely honorific position of Deputy President pro tempore.
 To date, the only former vice president to have held this title is Hubert Humphrey.
 Also, under the terms of an 1886 Senate resolution, all former vice presidents are entitled to a portrait bust in the Senate wing of the United States Capitol, commemorating their service as presidents of the Senate.
 Dick Cheney is the most recently serving vice president in the collection.

 Unlike former presidents, whose pension is fixed at the same rate, regardless of their time in office, former vice presidents receive their retirement income based on their role as president of the Senate.
 Additionally, since 2008, each former vice president and their immediate family is entitled (under the Former Vice President Protection Act of 2008) to Secret Service protection for up to six months after leaving office, and again temporarily at any time thereafter if warranted.